elisew-code/elisew-code/README.md

 ## 🎓 Elise Walsh

-I’m a final-year Computer Science and Data Science student with a strong interest in data analysis and software development, including dashboards, visual storytelling, and intuitive applications and websites with a focus on user experience (UX).
+I’m a Graduate Computer Science and Data Science student with a strong interest in data analysis and software development, including dashboards, visual storytelling, and intuitive applications and websites with a focus on user experience (UX).
 My interests extend to data engineering, particularly SQL, database optimisation, and automated data pipelines to support these tools.

 ### 📌 Featured Project
 **📚 Personal Book Tracker (in development)**